 In science you ask: How has this photo been taken.
 In philosophy you ask: Why has this photo been taken.
 In art, „how“ is not important, „why“ is important.
 You can answer „how“ very easy but you must answer „why“ even more easier, if you can do that – your photo is real.

 The final part of my photographic process is printing.
-I do printing myself and I love to see my work on a nice sheet of fine art paper.
+I do printing myself and I love to see my work on a beautiful sheet of fine art paper.

 I am not focussed on a certain part of photography, but I love to work with people and I love to be out on the streets, see, feel, smell and enjoy life.